YangXinlei/QuickMoneyTracker/README.md

 # QuickMoneyTracker
-##This is an ios project, I create it to track money we(my girl and I) spended together
+##This is an ios project, I create it to track money we(my wife and I) spended together

+# my never finish